thdvbr/keepTheBoxGreen-fe/README.md

 #### Blue-Green Deployment

 For continuous deployment, we take the blue-green deployment approach.
 In staging environment(blue) when we finish QA testing and once the software is good to go, we can switch the router so all incoming requests go to the blue environment from green environment(production).
 This way we can minimize the downtime during deployment.
-Azure App Services provides way to add deployment slots.
+Azure App Services provides way to add deployment slots for adding staging environment.
 Through this service we cloned the existing application and assigned it to staging slot.
 Swap operation of two environments on Azure is straight forward.

 ![blue-green-deployment](assets/deployment-slots.png)